Last Updated on July 4, 2026 by Daniel Globe

 What types of aircraft do regional airlines typically operate?

-Regional airlines often operate smaller aircraft such as turboprops and regional jets, which are designed for shorter flights and smaller airports.
+Regional airlines often operate smaller aircraft such as turboprops and regional jets (commonly Embraer E-Jets or similar), which are designed for shorter flights and smaller airports.

 What are the advantages of using a regional airline?

-Regional airlines provide convenient access to smaller cities and towns, often offering more direct routes and shorter travel times for passengers.
+Regional airlines provide convenient access to smaller cities and towns, often offering more direct routes and shorter travel times than driving or connecting through multiple major hubs.

 Do regional airlines have partnerships with major airlines?